meirelesff/genderBR/cran-comments.md

 This is a new version of the genderBR package that includes several improvements and new features.
 The most notable changes in this release are:

 - Added support for the 2022 IBGE names API through a new `year` argument in `get_gender`, which allows users to access the most recent data for gender prediction in Brazil
+- Internal dataset `nomes` now provides probabilities for both 2010 and 2022, enabling offline predictions for either year when `internal = TRUE`.
 - Removed the `magrittr` dependency by switching to R's native pipe.